wingatesv/SN_IDC_Grading/README.md

-# Evaluating the Effectiveness of Stain Normalization Techniques in Automated Grading of Invasive Ductal Carcinoma Histopathological Images?
+# Evaluating the Effectiveness of Stain Normalization Techniques in Automated Grading of Invasive Ductal Carcinoma Histopathological Images
 ## Abstract
 **Background and Objective**: Debates persist regarding the impact of Stain Normalization (SN) on recent breast cancer histopathological studies.
 While some studies propose no influence on classification outcomes, others argue for improvement.
 This study aims to assess the efficacy of SN in breast cancer histopathological classification, specifically focusing on Invasive Ductal Carcinoma (IDC) grading using Convolutional Neural Networks (CNNs).
 The null hypothesis asserts that SN has no effect on the accuracy of CNN-based IDC grading, while the alternative hypothesis suggests the contrary.